vyca2017/content/content/tutorials/functions/stripe-payments-with-mutation-callbacks-using-micro-and-now.md

 Additionally, we'll need to generate a [permanent authentication token](!alias-wejileech9#permanent-authentication-token) to give our microservices access to read and modify data in our GraphQL backend.

-> Note: Make sure to remove all permissions for `CardDetails` to ensure that no unauthorized actions can be done with the credit card credentials.
+> Note: Make sure to remove all permissions for `CardDetails` and `User.stripeId` to ensure that no unauthorized actions can be done with the credit card credentials.

 ## Setup now